2024-25 Academic Catalog

 Five-year, two-degree curricula leading to Bachelor of Science degrees in both Agriculture and Business and Agriculture and Liberal Arts are available.
 Such curricula may be designed with a major in any field of agriculture or human sciences combined with a major in any field of business or liberal arts.
 These programs must meet the minimum requirements of 124 semester hours with a C average or better for a degree in Agriculture including

-1. a minimum of 54 semester hours with a C average or better in business approved by the College of Business and Industry, or
+1. a minimum of 54 semester hours with a C average or better in business approved by the College of Business, or

 2. a minimum of 48 hours with a C average or better in the liberal arts field approved by the College of Arts and Sciences.